 PETA Cruelty-Free Bunny

 Animal testing has long been a controversy, and now many companies have started to brand themselves against it.
-This ”cruelty-free bunny” symbol is issued by People for the Ethical Treatment of Animals (PETA), featuring the image of a rabbit.
-It indicates that the company does not conform animal testing for its products, and any animal-related ingredients are obtained ethically.
+People for the Ethical Treatment of Animals (PETA) issues this “cruelty-free bunny” symbol which features the image of a rabbit.
+It indicates that the company does not conform animal testing for its products and that they adhere to ethical principles when obtaining any animal-related ingredients.

-Companies with this symbol are seen to promote “cruelty-free” products that do not test their products on animals, eliminating the vicious system of animal testing for products such as cosmetics and skincare.
+Companies with this symbol promote “cruelty-free” products, and do not test their products on animals, eliminating the vicious system of animal testing for products such as cosmetics and skincare.
 As the movement against animal testing grows, more and more companies have started to brand themselves “cruelty-free” with the PETA Bunny symbol.

 However, not all companies without the certificate mean that they are accepting of animal testing.
 Some companies, such as BLACK PAINT, hold firm to the Buddhist belief of not harming animals and do not see a need for the certificate.

-Similar to PETA Cruelty-Free Bunny, this leaping bunny symbol is used to certify a company’s stand against animal testing and is issued by The Leaping Bunny Program.
+Similar to PETA Cruelty-Free Bunny,the Leaping Bunny Program issues this leaping bunny symbol to certify a company’s stand against animal testing.
 Companies who wish to use the symbol have to pledge that animal testing is not and will not be used in the development of their products.

 A simple symbol consisting of a “V” within a heart shape, the Certified Vegan logo is verified by The Vegan Awareness Foundation.
-To be able to use this logo, companies have to declare that their products are free of animal products and byproducts, and are not tested on animals.
+To be able to use this logo, companies have to declare that their products are free of animal products and byproducts, and do not conform to animal testing.

 Most of us would be familiar with this symbol, a triangle of three arrows that are usually green in colour.
 Containers with this symbol are recyclable, so do look out for them!
 The Mobius loop actually comes in various forms to present different information.
 For example, if the container is made from recycled material, the Mobius loop would be printed in a solid circle.